arexbold/TripleBondChallenge/README.md

 - You are unable to use the lab for healing but will get healed right before you start the Rival battle.
 - Changed the intro so that everything is done as soon you leave the lab.
 No more walking for 2 mins.
 The 1st 3 routes with Pokemon are all connected to each other by rooms.
 Starting up a run is quick.
 - No longer need an HM friend.
 - Fast Travel (Fly) with pressing the R button.
+This is unlocked from the beginning of the game but don't start using until you beat the rival.
 - Some moves have been modified to fit the challenge.
-Mainly the healing moves.
+Mainly weak moves have been buffed, drain moves changed, and other changes.
 - Move Releaner NPC at the Bug Catching Contest
-- Move Teacher for Spite at the Bug Catching Contest
+- Move Tutor for Spite at the Bug Catching Contest
 - You will ALWAYS run away from battle.
 No longer need Smoke Ball.
-Just in case, wear one at Bug Catching.
-Start of game you don't have to worry since you're not allowed to scout moves.

 ### Updated Moves
 - There have been some moves that are awful that have been boosted slightly.
 Will update list later.
 Lots of moves were boosted.